The foster manual is the go-to guide for information about your foster dog!

 If you feel the dog or puppy needs to go to the vet between 7 am and 9 pm please contact your foster coordinator.
-If you believe it is a true medical emergency outside of the hours listed above please contact Laura at 323-842-4840.
+If you believe it is a true medical emergency outside of the hours listed above please contact Laura (Number to be provided).

 If you cannot get a hold of anyone please consult ModernAnimal veterinary through the ModernAnimal App.

 The Labelle Foundation provides all medical care for our foster animals at our approved veterinary clinics.
 Because we are ultimately responsible for your foster dog’s well-being, our staff must authorize any and all treatment for foster dogs at our approved veterinary partners.

 If your foster dog needs to go to the veterinarian, please notify the foster coordinator by phone.
 The foster coordinator will schedule the appointment and provide the location for the appointment.

 For non-emergency situations, please understand that our veterinary partners book quickly and may not be available for same-day appointments.
 We ask that you schedule basic non-emergency appointments (drop-off, pick-up, vaccines and supply pick-ups) at least 24 hours in advance.

 Remember, foster parents will be responsible for payment of any medical care if they take their foster animal to a veterinarian without authorization from the foster coordinator or adoptions manager.

 Please note: If you wish to take your foster pet to a veterinarian who’s not one of our approved vets you must first have approval from the foster coordinator or risk having to cover the costs yourself.

 Shelter Vet located at 11361 W Pico Blvd, Los Angeles, CA 90064